 A CPSC spokesman called the Simplicity cribs one of the deadliest products in recent years and has advised parents with this brand of crib to stop using them.
 Some retailers have offered replacements and that information may be found at www.cpsc.gov/info/cribs/index.html.

 The untimely loss of a loved one, especially a child, due to a defective product is devastating.
-The New York offices of Scott C. Gottlieb have vast experience dealing with wrongful death cases.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience dealing with wrongful death cases.
 If you feel that you or a loved one has suffered due to wrongful death, call our firm at 800-825-5529 or visit our web site.
 There is no case-review cost.